gouthr/interview/src/studyMaterial/SystemDesign.md

 5. Scalable design
 	1. Application service layer
-		-Start with a single server
+		- Start with a single server
-		-Add a load balancer with a cluster of machines to handle spike-y traffic and to deal with availability
+		- Add a load balancer with a cluster of machines to handle spike-y traffic and to deal with availability
 	2. Data storage
-		-Start with a single MySQL server
+		- Start with a single MySQL server
-		-Add a mappings table with 2 fields, hash and originalUrl -Add an index of hashes for quicker retrievals
+		- Add a mappings table with 2 fields, hash and originalUrl
+		- Add an index of hashes for quicker retrievals
-		-As the load increases, vertically scale the server -Eventually, partition the data into multiple small DBs and distribute the load using the first char of hash and mod with the number of machines.
+		- As the load increases, vertically scale the server
+		- Eventually, partition the data into multiple small DBs and distribute the load using the first char of hash and mod with the number of machines.
 Think about master-slave architecture (for more reads from replica slaves)

 Twitter design (HiredInTech):